TrenchBoot/documentation/blueprints/AMD_coreboot_DRTM_payload.md

 This should produce `build/coreboot.rom` that is to be flashed into apu2.
 Make sure you have a way of recovering through external flashing.

+Note that first boot takes few seconds to initialize SMMSTORE area, for release builds this results in pause after `skl_main() is about to exit`, before any output from UEFI appears.
+Do not be alarmed by this.

 ## Issues